 Some members are subject to separate management programs for specialty drugs that are covered under their medical benefits.

-- Prior Authorization: Some medical (injectable/infusible) specialty drugs require prior authorization.
+- Medical Specialty Drugs: Some medical (injectable/infusible) specialty drugs require prior authorization.
 In addition, some infused specialty medications must be administered at home or at an infusion suite.
-Learn how the Medical Prior Authorization program works and which drugs are included.
+Learn how the Specialty Medical Drug program works and which drugs are included.

 - Self-Administered Drugs: Certain self-administered specialty drugs are only covered under the pharmacy benefit.
 Learn how the Self-Administered Drug program works and which drugs are included.